l-ramirez-lopez/resemble/README.md

 Visit the [`resemble` site here](http://l-ramirez-lopez.github.io/resemble/)

-You download the [binary (.zip) file from here](https://github.com/l-ramirez-lopez/resemble/archive/1.1.2.zip) or the [source file (.tar.gz) from here](https://github.com/l-ramirez-lopez/resemble/archive/1.1.2.tar.gz).
-Remeber you should have [R>=3.0.2](http://cran.r-project.org/).
-Supose you downloaded the binary file to 'C:/MyFolder/', then you should be able to install the package as follows:
+For the development version, download the [binary (.zip) file from here](https://github.com/l-ramirez-lopez/resemble/archive/resemble_1.1.2.zip) or the [source file (.tar.gz) from here](https://github.com/l-ramirez-lopez/resemble/archive/1.1.2.tar.gz).
+Remember you should have [R>=3.0.2](http://cran.r-project.org/).
+Suppose you downloaded the binary file to 'C:/MyFolder/', then you should be able to install the package as follows:

 If you do not have the following packages installed, you should install them first
 ```